Answers to your Questions & Helpful Checklists

 Echoing this, the World Organization for Animal Health (OIE) states:

-“The current pandemic is being sustained by human to human transmission of Sars-CoV-2.”
+“The current pandemic is being sustained through human-to-human transmission of Sars-CoV-2.”

 “There is no evidence that companion animals are playing an epidemiological role in the spread of human infections of Sars-CoV-2.”